bioinfonerd/rnaseq-to-cycif/README.md

 - Smart Way to Determine which RNA correlates with Protein
 - Transcript specificity for CyCif Antibodies
 - add python environment to improve user use Programming Rationale
+- INDRA integration for edge effects(Peter Suggestion)
+- Speak with proteomics about proteomics/RNA integration (Sarah suggestion)
+- Level of antibody valiation for CyCif (Anninna)

 ## PART 1: Quality Control